bytehala/android-mqtt-quickstart/README.md

 http://www.hivemq.com/blog/mqtt-essentials/

 ### Create Your Own App
-(All you need is an MQTT broker)
+All you need is an MQTT broker.

-What you want from this project are the two .jar files inside the `libs/` directory.
-If you want to generate your own version of these .jar files, they can be built from source using maven: https://github.com/eclipse/paho.mqtt.java
+This app is just piggybacking on HiveMQ's free broker.

+Take note of the dependencies in this project.
+`org.eclipse.paho.android.service` and `org.eclipse.paho.client.mqttv3` depend on the old android-support-v4, specifically the Fragment support class.
+Eclipse might update that someday, but as of now, we are unable to use the AndroidX version.

+The eclipse sources can be found at: https://github.com/eclipse/paho.mqtt.java

 (Honestly, when I made an MQTT app for a client, I just built on top of this sample project.)

-### Using Eclipse
-There's an Eclipse version available here: https://github.com/eclipse/paho.mqtt.java